 Data processing agreement

-This data processing agreement outlines the conditions that apply when you import data to eScan Academy, and as such request eScan Academy to process your data by making it available to you in assignments.
+This data processing agreement outlines the conditions that apply when you import data to eScan Academy, and as such request eScan Academy to process your data by making it available to other users registered to eScan Academy.

 To ensure that the rules in force at any time on the processing of personal data are observed, including in particular the EU General Data Protection Regulation (GDPR) and related executive orders and instructions, eScan Academy AB, org no. 556926-9573 (hereinafter referred to as the “Data Processor”) and you ("Data Controller") have entered into the present data processing agreement (hereinafter referred to as the “Data Processing Agreement”).